bruhtus/bruhtus.github.io/content/posts/pointer-in-c-warehouse-analogy.md

 that help me understand about pointer.

-Imagine there's a company called `RAM` and those company business is renting out a warehouse.
-And then we, as the customer, want to rent one of their warehouse.
+Imagine there's a company called `RAM` and those company business is renting out warehouses.
+And then we, as the customer, want to rent one of their warehouses.

 When we rent the warehouse, we got the following item:
 - The warehouse key.